Terrorist attacks sharpen the binary perception of "Us" vs. "Them": Acknowledgements

 \section{Acknowledgements}

 We acknowledge the support of the Ministry of Education, Science and Technological Development of the Republic of Serbia (Grant No. 451-03-68/2022-14/200125) and by the Slovenian Research Agency (ARRS) via programs P1-0383 and P5-0168, and via project J5-8236.
-Special thanks to Novica Bjelica for help with setting up the datasets.
+In memory of our dear colleague Novica Bjelica, who helped us set up the datasets.